George VI: Early life

 The Queen was mollified by the proposal to name the new baby Albert, and wrote to the Duchess of York: "I am all impatience to see the new one, born on such a sad day but rather more dear to me, especially as he will be called by that dear name which is a byword for all that is great and good."
 Consequently, he was baptised "Albert Frederick Arthur George" at St Mary Magdalene Church, Sandringham on 17 February 1896.
 (Note: His godparents were: Queen Victoria (his great-grandmother, for whom his grandmother the Princess of Wales stood proxy); the Grand Duke and Grand Duchess of Mecklenburg (his maternal great-aunt and great-uncle, for whom his grandfather the Duke of Teck and his paternal aunt Princess Maud of Wales stood proxy); Empress Frederick (his paternal great-aunt, for whom his paternal aunt Princess Victoria of Wales stood proxy); the Crown Prince of Denmark (his great-uncle, for whom his grandfather the Prince of Wales stood proxy); the Duke of Connaught (his great-uncle); the Duchess of Fife (his paternal aunt); and Prince Adolphus of Teck (his maternal uncle).)
 Formally he was His Highness Prince Albert of York; within the royal family he was known informally as "Bertie".
 The Duchess of Teck did not like the first name her grandson had been given, and she wrote prophetically that she hoped the last name "may supplant the less favoured one".
 Albert was fourth in line to the throne at birth, after his grandfather, father and elder brother, Edward.

 Albert was ill often and was described as "easily frightened and somewhat prone to tears".
 His parents were generally removed from their children's day-to-day upbringing, as was the norm in aristocratic families of that era.
 He had a stutter that lasted for many years.
 Although naturally left-handed, he was forced to write with his right hand, as was common practice at the time.
 He had chronic stomach problems as well as knock knees, for which he was forced to wear painful corrective splints.

 Queen Victoria died on 22 January 1901, and the Prince of Wales succeeded her as King Edward VII.
-Prince Albert moved up to third in line to the throne, after his father and elder brother.
+Albert's father became heir to the throne.
+In March, Albert's parents embarked on an extensive tour of the British Empire, leaving Albert and his siblings behind in the care of their nannies and their paternal grandparents, Alexandra and Edward VII, who doted on their grandchildren.